allankp/pytest-testrail/README.md

   --tr-skip-missing     Skip test cases that are not present in testrun --tr-milestone-id     Identifier of milestone to be assigned to run
 ```

+## Development
+This repo uses a [bake](https://github.com/kennethreitz/bake) file, to use the commands install it via

+`pip install bake-cli`

+Once installed run `bake` to see commands